 Students interested in a MD/JD dual degree must apply separately to both the IU School of Medicine and the IU McKinney School of Law and be accepted by both programs.
 Medical students may apply for admission to the MD/JD dual degree program at any time during their first three years of medical school.
 By pursuing the dual degree, students can complete both degrees in six years instead of seven, as medical school typically requires four years and law school is a three-year program.

 IU School of Medicine and the IU School of Public Health together developed the MD/MPH dual degree program that integrates medicine and public health training.
 Students learn core public health topics, including environmental health, infectious disease control, biostatistics, disease prevention and health policy, while pursuing medical training required to be a physician.
-Students interested in the combines MD-MPH degree should specify this interest during the application process for the IU School of Medicine MD program.
-MD students can also apply for the dual degree program through IU School of Public Health Master of Public Health Degree Program and be accepted by both any time before the second semester of medical school to pursue the joint MD/MPH degree.
+Students interested in the combined MD-MPH degree can specify this interest during the application process for the IU School of Medicine MD program.
+Current MD students can also apply for the dual degree program at any point in their medical education through IU Fairbanks School of Public Health Master of Public Health Program.

 IU School of Medicine and IU Kelley School of Business partner to offer the MD/MBA dual degree for highly qualified students who desire to complement medical training with a greater understanding of economics, finance, marketing and management of the health care system.
 Students in this program spend the three years of full-time study in the School of Medicine and then begin integrating course work with the IU Kelley School of Business degree requirements in the fourth year.
 The degrees are conferred simultaneously when all requirements for graduation for the joint degree student have been met in each professional program.
 To pursue an MD/MBA, students must apply separately to both the IU School of Medicine and Kelley School of Business and be accepted by both programs to pursue the joint MD/MBA degree.
 Learn more about the MD/MBA Program.